 - It is acceptable for a sustainable improvement plan to place a stronger emphasis on two or three of the turnaround practices and less emphasis on the others, as long as it is clear from the analysis of assets and challenges why this approach is likely to accelerate gains for students.

-- For schools that have one or more student groups among the lowest performing five percent of student groups statewide (as measured by the subgroup percentile) we recommend that you select strategies to support those specific student groups in response to your school's student group data analysis.
+- For schools that have one or more student groups among the lowest performing five percent of student groups statewide (as measured by the student group percentile) we recommend that you select strategies to support those specific student groups in response to your school's student group data analysis.

-- Schools above the 10th percentile who have been identified for low performing subgroups do not need to write a full comprehensive sustainable improvement plan.
-Your school's plan should primarily focus on strategies to support the identified subgroup(s), making sure to address how each of the turnaround practices are addressed in those strategies.
-Keep in mind that the "Low performing subgroup(s)" designation is based on a statewide comparison, and these student groups may not actually be the lowest performing in your school, and/or they may represent the majority of students and not just a subset.
+- Schools above the 10th percentile who have been identified for low performing student groups do not need to write a full comprehensive sustainable improvement plan.
+Your school's plan should primarily focus on strategies to support the identified student group(s), making sure to address how each of the turnaround practices are addressed in those strategies.
+Keep in mind that the "Low performing student group(s)" designation is based on a statewide comparison, and these student groups may not actually be the lowest performing in your school, and/or they may represent the majority of students and not just a subset.
 School Leader's Guide to the 2019 Accountability Determinations

 Reflecting upon and addressing the ways in which your key strategies align with all four turnaround practices will give your school a solid sense of how the work it is doing within each practice intersects with and reinforces the other three.
 Used back in the assessment of assets and challenges stage, the Guiding Questions Aligned to the Turnaround Practices Guiding Questions Turnaround Practices can also be a great resource to support schools in identifying strategies for implementation.
 Also, DESE has developed the MA Tools for Schools website as a one-stop shop for access to resources and tools aligned to the turnaround practices, which can help schools learn about successful strategies in other schools.